Techtonica/curriculum/algorithms/searching.md

 ### Challenge

-- Write binary search to find a given item in an array.
+- Write a binary search to find a given item in an array.
 You can write it yourself, or use this tutorial for some guidance: https://www.khanacademy.org/computing/computer-science/algorithms/binary-search/p/challenge-binary-search

 ### Check for Understanding